 Bacteria and field parameter data was collected at six locations in Little Cottonwood Creek: three upper and three lower watershed sample sites.
 Most parameters show little change from site to site except for the two lowest sampling sites.
-These locations show increases in bacteria, temperature, and turbidity.
+These locations show increases in E. coli, temperature, conductivity, and turbidity.
 This can be attributed to the input of stormwater and irrigation return flows.

 Macroinvertebrate samples were collected at seven locations: four in the upper watershed and three lower urban sites.
-The upper watershed samples all fell in the good range and were similar to each other.
+The upper watershed samples all fell in the good and fair range.
+The top three were similar to each other and the lowest was fair.
+The site that listed as fair is near development and often sees reduced flows related to resource management.
 Of the three lower sampling sites, data was not collected at one location because the creek is dewatered.
 The two lowest sampling locations showed scores in the very poor range.
 Stability in Little Cottonwood Creek shows that the upper canyon is healthy, with some disruption along where mountain development areas meet the creek.
-Scores drop quickly as soon as the creek enters the valley, and it is subjected to human bankalterations.
-Lack of water dur to resource management in the lower reaches of the stream make it difficult for any riparian corridor to exist and further disrupt stream stability.
+Scores drop quickly as soon as the creek enters the valley, and it is subjected to human bank-alterations.
+Lack of water due to resource management in the lower reaches of the stream make it difficult for any riparian corridor to exist and further disrupt stream stability.
 The dewatering of this creek also plays a role in the lack of water quality and macroinvertebrate data collection.
+WPRP promotes a low-tech, process-based restoration strategy for impaired headwater streams.